Netcracker/KubeMarine/documentation/design/1-upgrade-patches-registration-and-implementation.md

 #### CRI

-If packages associations are redefined in the initial inventory file, new associations must be specified in the procedure inventory.
+If package associations are redefined in the initial inventory file, new associations must be specified in the procedure inventory.

 Configuration from the procedure inventory is merged with the cluster inventory,